getty-zig/getty/README.md

 const std = @import("std");
 const getty = @import("getty");

-// Serializer supports the following types:
+// Serializer is a Getty serializer that supports the following types:
 //
 //  - Booleans
 //  - Arrays